Skip to main content

 • Plain Text Input: Enter any text content in the input field

-• Static Content: Store text that remains constant during workflow execution
+• Static Content: Store text that remains constant during agent execution

 • No Formatting: Simple text entry without rich formatting options

-• Connection Support: Can receive text from other workflow nodes or pass text to connected nodes
+• Connection Support: Can receive text from other agent nodes or pass text to connected nodes

 Input and Output